Actindo-AG/Documentation/Fulfillment/UserInterface/01a_List.md

 ![Attributes](../../Assets/Screenshots/Fulfillment/DispatchNotes/DispatchNoteAttributes.png "[Attributes]")

 In the left margin column, all available attribute groups are displayed.
 Click a group to display the attributes that are assigned to this group on the right side of the *Attributes* tab.
-If the dispatch note contains attributes that are unassigned, the *Unassigned Group* group is automatically displayed in the left margin column.
+If the dispatch note contains attributes that are unassigned, the *Unassigned group* attribute group is automatically displayed in the left margin column.

 The right side of the *Attributes* tab displays all attributes that are assigned to the selected group in the left margin column.
 Depending on the attribute group selected, the fields displayed vary.
 The dispatch note attributes are imported via the fulfiller driver.
 All fields are locked and, therefore, read-only.